Brazilian Jiu Jitsu Team History, Fighter Stats, Biographies and News

 Although Octavio Couto’s competitive career seemed well underway for success, an unfortunate succession of events made Ratinho re-think his competitive schedule and focus on the more profitable avenue of teaching.
 His father had just passed away and his family needed an extra income, so the solution fount by Octavio was to found together with his training partner Vinicius Campelo another academy affiliated with the Alliance team, that was called Alliance Barra Academy (which today is called AKXE BJJ) that focussed mainly in teaching Airline staff.

 The academy proved to be a success, and since the time the academy opened (in 1994) it has formed over 20 black belts.
 With the success of the academy, Ratinho and Vinicius Campelo started designing self defence courses for Airline crews and other companies, again, proving tremendous success with companies like Varig and TAM jumping on board.
-In 2007 Ratinho moved to the USA and ended the partnership with Vinicius, changing is position to a consultant of the academy rather then a full time instructor and partner.
+In 2007 Ratinho moved to the USA and ended the partnership with Vinicius, changing is position to a consultant of the academy rather than a full-time instructor and partner.

 Today Ratinho works as a BJJ consultant to several academies helping fighters and helping them “tighten” their game.